Type: Tower Drive Vertical Lift

 Location: Placentia, NL

-Owner: Newfoundland Labrador Transportation and Works
+Owner: Government of Newfoundland and Labrador, Department of Transportation and Public Works

-The design features two mechanically independent tower drive systems.
+SBE’s design features two mechanically independent tower drive systems.
 Rolling element main counterweight sheave bearings were selected to minimize friction and maintain a compact machinery package that would fit in the available space.

 This project was recognized with the 2017 Transportation Award of Merit from the Consulting Engineers of Ontario (CEO).